 KS4 Curriculum Intent - Photography

 Subject: Photography Exam Board: AQA

 Year 10 Year 11

 Autumn Term Component 1: Portfolio - Mini Project 1: Foundation project - The Basics (7 weeks) During this project, students will gain an understanding of how to operate a DSLR camera and how to take creative and original photographs.
 This offers a foundation course in technical skill.
 Students will be inducted and explore focusing the camera, print quality, resolution, aperture, shutter speeds, panning the camera, light drawing, composition, the formal elements and 'wrong' photographs.
-Skills Cover: Understanding the exposure triangle Focusing ISO Aperture including Depth of field (DoF) Understanding Shutter speed - Freezing and blurring motion Compositional techniques The formal elements During this project, students will explore several different photographers and artists who have used toys within their work.
-Skills Cover: Work with increasing independence and develop the skills to be critical and reflective thinkers Use their imagination to create original photographs Component 1: Portfolio - Full Project 4: Forces Independent projects work differently to the teacher led projects students have completed so far.
+Skills Cover: Understanding the exposure triangle Focusing ISO Aperture including Depth of field (DoF) Understanding Shutter speed - Freezing and blurring motion Compositional techniques The formal elements During this project, students will explore several different photographers and artists who have used toys within their work and base their photographs on, depth of field, basic computer editing, using lighting, creating backdrops, viewpoints and stop motion animation.
+They start to become more creative with their work.
+Skills Cover: Work with increasing independence and develop the skills to be critical and reflective thinkers Use their imagination to create original photographs Take risks and learn from their mistakes while working on the tasks set out in this scheme of work.
+Build on and develop skills in a range of techniques, process and technologies Develop knowledge and an understanding of various past and present photographers Develop self-confidence, resilience, perseverance, self-discipline and commitment Component 1: Portfolio - Full Project 4: Forces Independent projects work differently to the teacher led projects students have completed so far.
 At this point they need to think of three starting points (we call them strands) that they will explore before choosing their favourite idea to develop towards a final piece.
 Initially students created a mind map or Pinterest account for this project.
 They should reflect, at this point on these first responses - is there anything they would like to try?
 Alternatively, they might wish to build on one of the set tasks done in class.
-Start AQA Component 2: Externally Set Assignment for each title, each with seven different starting points.
+Start AQA Component 2: Externally Set Assignment (ESA): AQA will provide a separate externally set assignment for each title, each with seven different starting points.
 Students must select and respond to one starting point from their chosen title.
 The externally set assignment provides students with the opportunity to demonstrate, through an extended creative response, their ability to draw together different areas of knowledge, skills and/or understanding in response to their selected starting point.
 The extended creative response must explicitly evidence students' ability to draw together different areas of knowledge, skill and/or understanding from initial engagement with their selected starting point through to their realisation of intentions in the 10 hours of supervised time.
 Students must ensure that the total submission for Component 2 evidences coverage of all four assessment objectives and evidence of drawing activity and written annotation.
 Students must identify and acknowledge sources which are not their own.
 Externally set assignments will be available to students and teachers from 2 January.
 They must be given to students in their entirety and must not be edited, changed or abridged in any way.
-A preparation period which can begin on or after 2 January is followed by 10 hours of supervised unaided work in which students are required to realise their intentions.
+A preparation period which can begin on or after 2 January is followed by 10 hours of supervised unaided